Undergraduate Bachelor of Laws (LLB)

 Legal education and training has been subject to a detailed review by professional regulators in the legal sector.
 The review has examined the routes to qualification as a barrister or solicitor.

 The Solicitors Regulation Authority (SRA) has now introduced the Solicitors Qualifying Examination route to qualification.
 This route requires a degree in any subject or equivalent level 6 qualification.
-All our law degrees cover the legal foundations of knowledge.
+All our law degrees cover the legal foundations of knowledge and will assist you as an aspiring solicitor as part of your preparation for SQE.

 The Solicitors Regulation Authority (SRA) and the Bar Standards Board (BSB) have issued a common protocol for guidance.
 This can be found by visiting the SRA web pages Solicitors Qualifying Examination and Common Protocol on the Academic Stage of training.
 You may also find some helpful information in the Law Society of England and Wales guide to the Solicitors Qualifying Examination